Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/PlayAKmlTour/README.md

-# Play a KML Tour
+# Play a KML tour

 Play tours in KML files.